instantdreams/DuplicateFolders/README.md

     * /NFL : No File List - don't log file names.
     * /NDL : No Directory List - don't log directory names.
     * /L   : List only - don't copy, timestamp or delete any files.
 The default settings use /ZB which will attempt to restart from point of failure.
 This can decrease performance and throughput, but are useful for overnight backups.

+If calling using the -Notify option, include the following:

+* TelegramToken
+  * Your Telegram token from the BotFather
+* TelegramChatId
+  * Your Telegram Chat Id

 ## Running